-Each Fund (other than Beutel Goodman Global Equity Fund and Beutel Goodman Short Term Bond Fund) is a mutual fund trust under the Tax Act.
+Each Fund (other than Beutel Goodman Short Term Bond Fund) is a mutual fund trust under the Tax Act.
 A mutual fund trust must restrict its undertaking to the investment of its funds in property for the purposes of the Tax Act.
 No Fund that is a mutual fund trust has deviated from this requirement in the last year.

 Each Fund is a registered investment under the Tax Act.
-In order to avoid certain penalty taxes, a Fund that is a registered investment but is not a mutual fund trust under the Tax Act must restrict its investments to qualified investments for registered retirement savings plans, registered retirement income funds and deferred profit savings plans.
+In order to avoid certain penalty taxes, a Fund that is a registered investment but is not a mutual fund trust under the Tax Act must restrict its investments to qualified investments for RRSPs, RRIFs and DPSPs.
 No Fund that is a registered investment but not a mutual fund trust deviated from these requirements in the last year.